 There is no frontier any more, which is my ideal vision of the world!

 My approach is very focused on symbolism.
-I take care to choose meaningful texts and specific characters representation.
-I’m familiar with oppositions such as contradictions between two periods, two technics, two symbolism, two interpretations… in complete agreement with a personal duality.
+I take care to choose meaningful texts and specific characters' representations.
+I’m familiar with oppositions such as contradictions between two periods, two techniques, two symbolism, two interpretations… in complete agreement with a personal duality.
 Sometimes some words emphasize an idea but calligraphy is usually used as an ornamentation or a graphic design amongst unstructured elements.

 Photos : Simon Woolf

 In Medieval times, the illumination was passing through many hands: the calligrapher, the designer, the colorist, the gilder, the illuminator etc.

 Nowadays, the illuminator has to master all the stages.